IGen: Scalable Data Generation for Robot Learning from Open-World Images: Methodology

 Since open-world images lack action-related guidance for robots, we leverage the strong visual reasoning and planning capabilities of VLMs~\cite{achiam2023gpt, bai2025qwen2} to guide robotic behavior generation.
 We provide the image annotated with keypoints $\mathcal{K}$, their 3D coordinates, and the task instruction as inputs to the VLM.
 The VLM decomposes the overall task into a set of sub-stages $\mathcal{S} = \{S_i\}_{i=1}^N$ through high-level task planning.
 For each sub-stage, the VLM model generates an action description associated with the keypoints.

 To enable robotic action execution, we develop an easily programmable control language in Python based on the end-effector’s $SE(3)$ pose, translating high-level task stages $\mathcal{S}$ into executable low-level control functions $\mathcal{F}=\{f_i\}_{i=1}^N$ with VLM.
 For each task stage $S_i$, the function $f_{i}$ is defined as a keypoint-conditioned solver that computes the reference end-effector pose from the spatial anchors in $\mathcal{K}_i$.
+Here, function parameters such as translation distance and lift height are inferred by the VLM from 3D keypoint coordinates.
 During the pre-manipulation stage, the end-effector interacts precisely with the object based on a grasping prior model, where the end-effector pose is predicted by the grasp model~\cite{fang2020graspnet, murali2025graspgen}, and the gripper state is determined by the point cloud width along the gripper’s principal axis.
 During manipulation, keypoints on the manipulated object are treated as movable points rigidly attached to the end-effector, while other keypoints serve as static scene anchors.
 The specific prompts used are detailed in the appendix.

 Starting from the initial robot state $x_0$, the motion planner produces a set of sub-goals $\mathcal{X} = \{\hat{x}_i\}_{i=1}^N$ that define the desired states for subsequent control execution.
 Each stage computes the next state as $\hat{x}_{i} = f_{i}(\hat{x}_{i-1})$, where $\hat{x}_0 = x_0$.
 We use a motion planner to generate feasible trajectories, which are then executed in a simulation environment, producing an action sequence $\mathcal{A} =\{ {a_t}\}_{t=1}^T$ over $T$ time steps, sampled at a fixed frame rate.
 Each action $a_t$ includes the robot's end-effector pose and joint positions.
 Detailed simulation settings are provided in the appendix.